domu904/navy-pig/README.md

 To check it out live go to https://navy-pig.hyperdev.space/

-Your Project
+The Project
 ------------

 On the back-end,
-- your app starts at `server.js`
+- The app starts at `server.js`
 - add frameworks and packages in `package.json`
 - safely store app secrets in `.env`